All Episodes

 Race is being injected into this case to enrich the race baiters, to whip up the Democrat base, to sell newspapers, to try to enhance television network audiences and to lay the groundwork for double jeopardy in case Zimmerman escapes state prosecution.

-Because with race, you can claim civil rights violation, you get the feds involved here, Eric the Red and the DOJ to go in there for a second time on the same crime.
+You get the feds involved here, Eric the Red and the DOJ to go in there for a second time on the same crime.

-If you lose the first time you get DOJ in there on a civil rights violation.
+If you lose the first time, you get DOJ in there on a civil rights violation.

-Just to make a point or just to further my agenda.
+It has never occurred to me just to make a point or just to further my agenda.

 What good is it if it's a lie?